ecies/js/README.md

 ### Browser

 This library is browser-friendly, check the [`example/browser`](./example/browser) directory for details.
+The online demo is hosted [here](https://js-demo.ecies.org/).

 Currently it's necessary to polyfill `Buffer` for backward compatibility.
 From v0.5.0, it can run in browsers as is.

 If you want a WASM version to run directly in modern browsers or on some blockchains, you can also try [`ecies-wasm`](https://github.com/ecies/rs-wasm).

 ### Bun/Deno

 For bun/deno, see [`example/runtime`](./example/runtime).
-There are some limitations currently:
+There are some limitations currently, mentioned in [`@ecies/ciphers`](https://github.com/ecies/js-ciphers#known-limitations):

-- `xchacha20` does not work on bun
+- `node:crypto`'s `xchacha20` does not work on bun (pure JS implementation is used instead)
-- Only `aes-256-gcm` with 12 bytes nonce works on deno
+- `aes-256-gcm` only works with 12 bytes nonce on deno (deno is not handling package exports correctly)

 ### React Native